rss logo

 • Move Users for whom we wish to activate automatic shut down to an OU (Organizational Unit):

-Active Directory Users and Computers window with GPO USERS folder selected
+Screenshot of Active Directory Users and Computers showing a GPO USERS organizational unit with a user account.

 • Then open the Group Policy Manager console:

-Windows Run dialog with gpmc.msc command for opening Group Policy Management Console
+Screenshot of the Windows Run dialog box with the gpmc.msc command to open the Group Policy Management Console.

 • Right-click on the OU where the users are located, then click on Create a GPO in this domain, and Link it here…:

-Group Policy Management window with option to create and link a GPO in the domain selected
+Screenshot of Group Policy Management with the option to create a GPO in the domain and link it to an organizational unit.

 • Give the new GPO a name:

-New GPO creation window with Auto_Shutdown as the name and no starter GPO selected
+Screenshot of the New GPO creation window with the name Auto_Shutdown and no starter GPO selected.

 • Edit the GPO:

-Group Policy Management window with Edit option selected for Auto_Shutdown GPO
+Screenshot of Group Policy Management with the Edit option highlighted for the Auto_Shutdown GPO.

 • Go to User Configuration > Preferences > Control Panel Settings then right-click on Scheduled Tasks to open New > Scheduled Tasks (At least Windows 7):